oiat/fraud-seeker-adcrawler/README.md

 ```
 -	Create keys.json: Activate the Google Sheet API via the Google Cloud Console, create a service account and then a JSON key for this account (rename to keys.json if necessary) and place the file in the Meta AdCrawler directory.
 -	Specify the proxy URL, user, password and Google Sheets ID in ads-library_git.js.
--	Start Meta AdCrawler with node ```.\ads-library_git.js```
+-	Start Meta AdCrawler with ```node .\ads-library_git.js```

 ## How it works

 The Meta AdCrawler accesses a Google Spreadsheet via the Google API and extracts the search terms from the "Search Terms" spreadsheet.
-A Google Chrome instance is then started with the Puppeteer Library, navigated to the Meta Ad Library and the first search term is entered there.
-After receiving the search result, the system navigates to the bottom of the page and extracts information from the individual advertising providers (name, account verfification status, number of followers, account creation date, account URL, number of ads for the given search term).
+A Google Chrome instance is then started with the Puppeteer Library, navigated to the Meta Ad Library and triggers the search process.
+After receiving the search result, the system navigates to the bottom of the page and extracts information from the individual advertising providers (name, account verification status, number of followers, account creation date, account URL, number of ads for the given search term).
 The extracted information is displayed in the specified Google spreadsheet in the "Results" worksheet and can be analysed there.